-Mounting your own ISO-file is on your own risk.
+Mounting your own ISO File is at your own risk.

 There are two ways to mount your own iso file.
-Its always necessary to restart the server, to load the file.
-There are in general no restrictions on mounting a file, its important that the iso is bootable.
+It's always necessary to restart the server, to load the file.
+There are in general no restrictions on mounting a file, it's important that the ISO file is bootable.

 Open your iLO Management Interface and open "Virtual" Media

-- Click on "Server Reset" which will cause that your system performs a reboot.
+- Click on "Server Reset" which will cause your system to perform a reboot.

-HTML5 Console You can easily mount the file itself, in the remote console itself:
+HTML5 Console You can easily mount the file itself, in the remote console:

 - Press on the disc symbol